Hepatitis B virus: Genotypes

 Type F which diverges from the other genomes by 14% is the most divergent type known.
 Type A is prevalent in Europe, Africa and South-east Asia, including the Philippines.
 Type B and C are predominant in Asia; type D is common in the Mediterranean area, the Middle East and India; type E is localized in sub-Saharan Africa; type F (or H) is restricted to Central and South America.
 Type G has been found in France and Germany.
 Genotypes A, D and F are predominant in Brazil and all genotypes occur in the United States with frequencies dependent on ethnicity.

 The E and F strains appear to have originated in aboriginal populations of Africa and the New World, respectively.

 Type A has two subtypes: Aa (A1) in Africa/Asia and the Philippines and Ae (A2) in Europe/United States.

 Type B has two distinct geographical distributions: Bj/B1 ('j'—Japan) and Ba/B2 ('a'—Asia).
 Type Ba has been further subdivided into four clades (B2–B4).

 Type C has two geographically subtypes: Cs (C1) in South-east Asia and Ce (C2) in East Asia.
 The C subtypes have been divided into five clades (C1–C5).
 A sixth clade (C6) has been described in the Philippines but only in one isolate to date.
 Type C1 is associated with Vietnam, Myanmar and Thailand; type C2 with Japan, Korea and China; type C3 with New Caledonia and Polynesia; C4 with Australia; and C5 with the Philippines.
 A further subtype has been described in Papua, Indonesia.

-Type D has been divided into 7 subtypes (D1–D7).